etlua Templatesetlua is a templating language that lets you render the result of Lua

 render: true

-Data prepared in an action can be passed the view by storing it on self
+Data prepared in an action can be passed the view by storing it on self.
+For

 example we might set some state for our template to render: